3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 First problem with this code was incorrect state of `Valid RAM and Time` bit in RTC Date Alarm register (aka Register D).

+Checking BKDG I was not able to find issue with RTC reading all registers was done correctly and register layout seemed to be standardized for RTC devices.

+I faced one very strange situation when after leaving APU2 for a night first boot passed above assert.
+This was very suspicious like timing or hw initialization issue.